ietf-rats-wg/eat/draft-ietf-rats-eat.md

 may require an EAT to assess entity security state of the entity prior to provisioning.

 4 -- Certificate Issuance:
-: Certification Authorities (CA's) may require Evidence and Attestation Results to make decisions about the issuance of certificates.
+: Certification Authorities (CA's) may require Attestation Results (which in a Background Check model might require receiving Evidence to be passed to a Verifier) to make decisions about the issuance of certificates.
 An
 EAT may be used as part of the certificate signing request (CSR).